 But the film has me thinking about more than just climate change and existentialism.
 I’m also thinking about the very human tendency to avoid uncomfortable emotions, and how that can lead to much greater consequences in the long run.

 Climate change is real, as is climate change anxiety.
-The truth is, many of us (myself included) behave in the same manner that those in the film do.
+The truth is, many of us (myself included) behave in the same manner as the people in “Don’t Look Up!”
+(If you haven’t seen it, I highly recommend).

-We are aware of what’s happening to the environment, we want things to change, yet we “don’t look up,” as often as we should, because it’s just too damn depressing.
+What you see in the film, are the characters that are aware of what’s happening to the environment, they want things to change, but they “don’t look up,” because it’s just too damn depressing.
 Not to mention, terrifying.

-Which is why many of us go into anxious avoidant mode.
+Which is why you might go into anxious avoidant mode.

 This is a coping mechanism you might adopt when you subconsciously suppress or avoid your feelings around a harsh truth, because it’s too overwhelming to confront it.
 Whether it’s your sexual preferences, your credit card balance, or your inevitable mortality.